 Yasamin Mostofi received the B.S. degree in electrical engineering from Sharif University of Technology, and the M.S. and Ph.D. degrees from Stanford University.
 She is currently a professor in the Department of Electrical and Computer Engineering at the University of California Santa Barbara.
-Yasamin is the recipient of the 2016 Antonio Ruberti Prize from the IEEE Control Systems Society, the Presidential Early Career Award for Scientists and Engineers (PECASE), the National Science Foundation (NSF) CAREER award, and the IEEE 2012 Outstanding Engineer Award of Region 6 (more than 10 Western U.S. states), among other awards.
+Yasamin is the recipient of the Presidential Early Career Award for Scientists and Engineers (PECASE), the 2016 Antonio Ruberti Prize from the IEEE Control Systems Society, the National Science Foundation (NSF) CAREER award, and the IEEE 2012 Outstanding Engineer Award of Region 6 (more than 10 Western U.S. states), among other awards.
+She is a fellow of IEEE.
 She was a semi-plenary speaker at the 2018 IEEE Conference on Decision and Control (CDC) and a keynote speaker at the 2018 Mediterranean Conference on Control and Automation (MED).
-Her research is at the intersection of communications and robotics, on mobile sensor networks.
-Current research thrusts include X-ray vision for robots, RF sensing, communication-aware robotics, occupancy estimation, see-through imaging, and human-robot collaboration.
-Her research has appeared in several reputable news venues such as BBC, Huffington Post, Daily Mail, Engadget, TechCrunch, NSF Science360, ACM News, and IEEE Spectrum, among others.
-She is a fellow of IEEE.